mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 access information without changing their primary console displays.

 Computer Variants
-A computer’s optimum technology level is the level at which it reaches standard production and is no longer considered a prototype or experiment.
+A computer's optimum technology level is the level at which it reaches standard production and is no longer considered a prototype or experiment.
 Most Computing systems will be built at the optimal level or higher, to allow utilization of the